a2677331/investment_valley/README.md

 # Investment Valley
-My CINF-405 Project: I wrote a PyGame-Based game designed to teach a player financial knowledge and investment skills.
+- I wrote a PyGame-Based game designed to teach a player financial knowledge and investment skills.
+- It is super fun to play!

 ## How to run the game:
 - cd to  `investment_valley`  folder